ValueMelody/melody-auth/docs/auth-server.md

 ## Environment Setup (Node)

-### 1. Postgres and Redis setup
+### 1. Node, Postgres and Redis setup
 Begin by setting up your PostgreSQL and Redis servers, and ensure you have the connection strings ready for integration.
+Please also ensure you are using <b>Node.js version 20.05 or higher</b> for compatibility.

 ### 2. Project setup
 ```